 XGS-PON has been designed for easy upgrades, without changing the underlying optical distribution network (ODN), to reach future PON fiber-based transmission technologies that can deliver more bandwidth.
 Specifically, the XGS-PON standard allows for hardware to be further upgraded to technology that supports 25G PON (25 Gbps), 50G PON (50 Gbps), and 100G PON (100 Gbps).

-As shown below, optical line terminal (OLT) and optical network terminal (ONT) forecasts indicate that, as of 2022, XGS-PON is the dominant next-generation passive optical network (PON) technology, followed – at a significant distance – by 10G EPON and NG-PON2.
+As shown below, optical line terminal (OLT) and optical network terminal (ONT) forecasts indicate that, at present, XGS-PON is the dominant next-generation PON technology, followed – at a significant distance – by 10G EPON and NG-PON2.
 By 2027, future PON fiber-based transmission technologies including 25G PON, 50G PON, and 25G/25G EPON are expected to gain some market share, with XGS-PON still remaining the principal standard.

 XGS-PON Deployment Examples